ZararSW/Network-Scanner/README.md

 # Usage

 ### Select Network Interface:
-Choose the network interface to scan from the dropdown menu.
+Choose the network interface to scan from the drop-down menu.

 ### Configure Scan Options:
 Set thread count and enable/disable advanced features.